-The REFIT evaluation of EU legislation on plant protection products and pesticides residues is a welcome step.
+The REFIT evaluation of EU legislation on plant protection products and pesticides residues is a welcome and much needed action.
 As acknowledged in the Roadmap, both pieces of legislation have given rise to several concerns in their implementation and functioning compared to their initial policy objectives.